[Updated 17 Dec. 2018]

-At last, after a 25 year absence, the Striped Legless Lizard (Delma impar) has been confirmed as still occurring in at least one little part of North East Victoria.
+At last, after a 25 year absence, it appears that the Striped Legless Lizard (Delma impar) still occurs in at least one little part of North East Victoria.

 In the past couple of decades, lots of people, both professional ecologists and amateur naturalists, have spent lots of time surveying ground-dwelling fauna, particularly reptiles, in North East Victoria.
 But the Striped Legless Lizard had remained elusive.
 As recently as last year, 2016, our focused legless lizard surveys across the north east failed to return any good leads – though we did record a number of Olive Legless Lizards (Delma inornata).
 There are three confirmed Striped Legless Lizard record from the North East: one from Stewarton, west of Benalla, and two near Wangaratta.

-But that all changed a few days ago Continue reading
+But that changed a few days ago Continue reading

 Markers indicate landholders contacted for the legless lizard survey in NE Victoria.